 Our primary goal is to help students grow in their Christian faith through Bible study, retreats, and mission trip opportunities.
 But more importantly, cadets are encouraged to challenge and encourage each other to live out their faith in everything they do and say.

 2. We COMMIT to address the needs of students and to assist them in the development of Godly character.

 Boys come to Gateway Boarding School from these cities: Portland, Albany, Boston, Springfield, Providence, Hartford, New Haven, Bridgeport, New York, Jersey City, Newark, Pittsburgh, Philadelphia, Wilmington, Baltimore, Washington, D.C., Richmond-Petersburg, Virginia Beach-Norfolk-Newport News (Hampton Roads), Raleigh-Durham, Charlotte, Charleston, Columbia, Atlanta, Savannah, Jacksonville, Orlando, Miami (South Florida)

-Boarding schools like this Teen Challenge school for boys offer behavioral therapy for troubled teen boys with teen counseling for boys in a structured boarding school setting.
-Unlike boot camps, Gateway is a long-term residential program that helps at-risk teenage boys, boys with oppositional defiant disorder (ODD), attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), drug or substance abuse, promiscuity, depression, reactive attachment disorder (RAD), intermittent explosive disorder (IED), obsessive compulsive disorder (OCD), gang membership, or rebellion.
+Boarding schools for boys, like this Teen Challenge school for boys, offer behavioral therapy for troubled teen boys with teen counseling for boys in a structured boarding school setting.
+Unlike boot camps, Gateway is a long-term residential program that helps at-risk teenage boys, boys with anger, oppositional defiant disorder (ODD), attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), drug or substance abuse, promiscuity, depression, intermittent explosive disorder (IED), obsessive compulsive disorder (OCD), gang membership, or rebellion.
 Gateway no longer operates like boot camps or military schools, but retains the structure and discipline of military academies.